 First, I tend to go around in an electric scooter (which is very fun when you travel the world), so if you organise a conference and would like to invite me as a speaker please keep in mind that stairs are my nemeses.
 That said, I have traveled to more than 40 countries and lived in a few, including India, so I have a lot of experience navigating this kind of trouble.

-Second, my current name is not the name my parents gave me and I generally go by the diminutive Kolia (and use neutral pronouns such as the singular they).
-I have used multiple names over the course of my life (which makes it a mess for paper indexation), and quite a few people know me as Koliaza (the K. in my middle initial) which was my pseudonym as a photograph and street artist (I used to play the keys in the street and with the Fanfarons de Paname).
+Second, my current name is not the name my parents gave me and I generally go by Enka (and use neutral pronouns such as the singular they).
+If you want to know more about this, I wrote a list of Frequently Asked Questions when I fully came out publicly: Enka's FAQ.
+I have used multiple names over the course of my life (which makes it a mess for paper indexation), and quite a few people know me as Koliaza (the address of this website) which was my pseudonym as a photograph and street artist (I used to play the keys in the street and with the Fanfarons de Paname).

 Finally, I tend to be vocal when it comes to discrimination, so if you are planning panels entirely made up of men (or similar nonsense) I will not stay silent (but can generally provide names of qualified people to invite).